ProtonMail/proton-bridge/doc/encryption.md

 # Encryption

 Encryption is done in PMAPI, bridge utils and bridge itself.
-The best would be to keep encryption in PMAPI and bridge utils (in pacakge such as messages).
+The best would be to keep encryption in PMAPI and bridge utils (in package such as messages).
 All packages are using our high-level GopenPGP library on top of openpgp.

 ## `gopenpgp.KeyRing`